 Interests: Individual and group psychotherapy, the impostor syndrome, existential concerns, grief/loss, active mindfulness, transpersonal psychology, LGBTQ issues, the use of language and metaphors, and training and supervision.

-Interests: Sport Psychology, performance enhancement, stress management, personal success skills, management of test anxiety, mindfulness training, optimizing mindset
+Interests: sport psychology, performance enhancement, resilience skills & stress management, personal success skills, management of test anxiety, mindfulness training, optimizing mindset

 Christine Ferguson, M.Ed. - Mental Health Services Coordinator